allegro/blog/_posts/2021-12-13-why-we-should-rewrite-enzymejs-to-rtl-and-how-to-do-that.md

  find **709 of unique “describe”** usage for wrapping a series of tests, and **1796 unique test cases**.
 Half of tests are written only in Jest, but a significant amount of tests for better testing use extra libraries.

-React testing library is used in **131 files**, which is around **22% of all test files**.
+React Testing Library is used in **131 files**, which is around **22% of all test files**.
 Enzyme tests are in **137 files** which is around **23%**.

-So the Enzyme is still used more often.
+So Enzyme is still used more often.
 However, keep in mind that we have been using Enzyme in this project from the beginning and RTL for a year.
 So I’m quite stunned by these numbers.
 I did not think that the use of RTL would increase so significantly in a year.
 Of course, there is still a long way to completely eliminate Enzyme, especially among other project priorities, but now I’m convinced that small steps will be enough to do that.

 ## Summary

-Hopefully this article showed you that switching from one to the other library doesn’t have to be difficult.
+Hopefully this article showed you that switching from one library to another doesn’t have to be difficult.
 As programmers, we will encounter such situations frequently.
 I think that the effort put into replacing old libraries with newer ones and keeping your code free of technological debt will bring tangible results for developers, project and, finally, users.